daleonpz/stwin_AI_vowel_recognition/docs/index.md

 ```

 Once the the model is exported in ONNX format, it's time to import it into cube ai 7.1.0.
-STM has a CLI tool `stm32ai` that import the ONNX model and generate the corresponding C files.
+STM has a CLI tool `stm32ai` that imports the ONNX model and generates the corresponding C files.

 ```sh
 $ stm32ai generate -m <model_path>/model.onnx --type onnx -o <output_dir> --name <project>
 ```
-I wrote a script for that, here is the [link](/trainer/create_C_files_for_stm32.sh).
+I wrote a script for that ([link](/trainer/create_C_files_for_stm32.sh)).
 The script generates the following files:

 ```sh
 $  ll